rai0x90/FaceRecognitionCPU/README.md

-# FaceAttendance v.0.1
+# FaceRecognitionCPU

 ## Introduction:

-FaceAttendance uses Fast-MTCNN, Arcface, RetinaFace, and the TVM stack.
+FaceRecognitionCPU uses Fast-MTCNN, Arcface, RetinaFace, and the TVM stack.
 The facial recognition camera pipline can be ran on CPU (2.8 GHZ is enough for real time) for near real-time facial recognition.
 In addition, FaceAttendance includes AutoTVM capabilties for further model optimization and tuning.